TearsWillFall/ULPwgs/README.md

 ## 1. Description

-ULPwgs simplifies the process of analyzing ultra-low-pass Whole Genome Sequencing data (ULP-WGS) by giving a simplified installation process for commonly used bioinformatics tools, as well as providing a series of functions that allow calling these tools in the coding language of R.
+ULPwgs simplifies the process of analyzing ultra-low-pass Whole Genome Sequencing data (ULP-WGS) by giving a simplified installation process for commonly used bioinformatics tools, as well as providing a series of functions that allow calling these tools in R coding language.

 **Tools:**
 * [FastQC](https://github.com/s-andrews/FastQC):  A quality control analysis tool for high throughput sequencing data